o3de/o3de.org/content/docs/user-guide/engine/az-console.md

 ## Console functors (cfuncs)

 Console functions allow you to register a command with the console that's not associated with a specific type or value.
-In O3DE, they're purely a mechanism to allow a method to be invoked directly from the O3DE in\-game console.
+In O3DE, they're purely a mechanism to allow a method to be invoked directly from the O3DE in-game console.

 There are two types of cfuncs: one to invoke class member methods \(`AZ_CONSOLEFUNC`\), and one to invoke static methods \(`AZ_CONSOLEFREEFUNC`\).